karstenBehrendt/unsupervised_llamas/ENet-SAD-Simple/README.md

 ## Citation

-If you use the codes, please cite the following publications:
+If you use this code, please cite the following publication:

 ```
 @article{hou2019learning,